arangodb/arangodb/Documentation/Books/Manual/Administration/ManagingUsers/AuthorizationModel.md

     }

-If we request a document fom the collection daily on the database reports we get access because a read permission is defined for the wildcard collection.
+If we request a document fom the collection daily on the database reports we get access because a read permission is defined for the wildcard collection \*.

     databases: {
         reports: {